stevenrskelton/stevenrskelton.github.io/_posts/2022-10-19-tradeaudit-mobile-app-infrastructure.md

 ## Server-side API

-The TradeAudit server-side hardware is a mix of non-cloud Virtual Private Servers (VPS) and serverless AWS.
+The Trade Audit server-side hardware is a mix of non-cloud Virtual Private Servers (VPS) and serverless AWS.
 During pre-adoption phase (for bootstrapping ventures; seed investment is different) the emphasis is on economics while remaining flexible to scaling in the future.
 A monthly VPS server is cheaper than even a yearly reserved instance in AWS, while being more financially flexible.
 For stateless services leaning on proper DevOps tools